ganbuan/CyberNotebook/README.md

 | Layer 1 | Physical layer | Physical data transmission media | Electrical, optical, and wireless signals |

 ### TCP/IP Model (RFC 1122)
-While the OSI model is conceptual, the <i>Transmission Control Protocol/Internet Protocol (TCP/IP) model</i> is implemented.
+While the OSI model is conceptual, the *Transmission Control Protocol/Internet Protocol (TCP/IP) model* is implemented.
 A strength of this model is that it allows a network to continue to function as parts of it become out of service.
 This is made possible due to the design of routing protocols to adapt as network topologies change.
 This model is as follows:

 | Layer # | OSI Model | TCP/IP Model | Example Protocols & Standards |
 | :-----: | :------: | :------: | :------: |